Scholarships

 • Sponsorship to attend the annual AFA conference

-• Students who plan to attend a 4-year school OR technical college with plans to continue
+• Students who plan to attend a 4-year school OR technical college with plans to continue to a 4-year program to pursue their degree are eligible.

 Freeborn County Corn and Soybean Growers: